Crucial T710 4TB

 • Both products are NVMe SSDs.

-• Both products have 4000GB of internal storage.
+• Both products offer 4000GB of internal storage.

-• Both products use the Silicon Motion SM2508 controller.
+• Both products are powered by the Silicon Motion SM2508 controller.

 Main Differences